How to Mindfully Make Important Life Decisions

 3. Aim for integrity.

 This means being true to your authentic self, your priorities, and your values.
 If an option requires that you compromise your ethics, downplay your priorities, or go against your nature, this is a red flag.
 Only consider options that are aligned with what’s truly important to you.

 4. Aim to reduce your stress.

 Reducing the stress in your life is good for your physical health and mental health, both of which are keys to living a contented, fulfilling life.
-So by focusing on reducing your stress—for example, choosing simplicity over complications; choosing ease over difficulty; or choosing interesting over boring—you can better pinpoint what’s best for you.
+Focus on reducing your stress—for example, choosing simplicity over complications, choosing ease over difficulty, or choosing interesting over boring.
+Then you can better pinpoint what’s best for you.

 5. Understand that there are many paths that can nurture your soul.